 That’s not to say that Mayor William Paulding wasn’t a most respectable gentleman in many ways.
 It’s just that he’s somewhat forgettable compared to his younger brother.

-Don’t get me wrong.
-William Paulding, a most respectable gentleman, would end up building one of the greatest American homes ever built.
-But the star of the family was his younger brother James Kirke Paulding.
+The star of the Paulding family was his younger brother James Kirke Paulding.
 If you love New York City history, then you already admire James Paulding, even though you may not know his name.

 James and William were quote close.
 When William moved to New York to become a lawyer, he secured James a job in “public office” (James’ bio is not forthcoming as to what kind), date uncertain, but probably by 1796-7.

 Washington Irving and James Paulding grew close; their correspondence is among the boldest writing of the day.
-In 1807 the pair of writers created a wry, satirical experiment called Salmagundi, a publication a bit like the New York Observer of the day — poking fun at the city politics of the day.
-(Reportedly, it was in Salmagundi that New York is first referred to by the nickname ‘Gotham’.)
+In 1807 the pair of writers created a wry, satirical experiment called Salmagundi — poking fun at the city politics of the day.
+(It was in Salmagundi that New York is first referred by the nickname ‘Gotham’.)

 In 1824, a house on Water Street becomes the first to be lit by gas power, and Paulding would see the entire city lit up by gaslight by the end of his mayoralty.

 Perhaps his most notable moment came early, and it was purely honorary.
 Paulding’s crisp appearance and military credential — “handsome, courtly” — made him a fine representative for the city in August when the Marquis de Lafayette made his triumphal tour of the United States in 1824.

 The Marquis, a French general in the Continental Army and close confidante of George Washington, was a symbolic link to the country’s first president, who had died a quarter century previous.